nativelibs4java/Scalaxy/Beans/README.md

-Syntactic sugar to instantiate Java beans with a very Scala-friendly syntax.
+Syntactic sugar to set Java beans properties with a very Scala-friendly syntax.

 The following expression:

     import scalaxy.beans

-    new MyBean().set(
-      foo = 10,
-      bar = 12
+    new MyBean().set(foo = 10, bar = 12)
-    )

 Gets replaced (and fully type-checked) at compile time by: